omniaintranet/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-published-documents/index.rst

 .. image:: published-copylink-77.png

+**Important note!** This is a link to the actual controlled documents library.
+Permissions apply, so colleagues need read permissions in the library to be able to read the document.

 Document history
 ******************
 There’s quite a lot of information about each published edition available.
 To see it, do the following: